Frequently Asked Questions

 Tri-council scholarships (CIHR, NSERC, SSHRC), Ontario Graduate Scholarships, Queen Elizabeth II Scholarships in Science and Technology and Western Graduate Research Scholarships are all automatically deposited into your tuition account directly.
 If you have set up direct deposit in the MyHR system, any surplus after tuition fees have been paid will be deposited directly into your specified account.
 Otherwise, a cheque will be issued on the following Friday and mailed to the department where you may pick it up in the main office.

-Are Graduate Teaching Assistantships available in the department?
+Are Graduate Teaching Assistantships (GTA) available in the department?

-Graduate Teaching Assistantships are normally available to Doctoral and second year Master's students within the department.
-There are a limited number of positions available.
+Graduate students are eligible to apply for Graduate Teaching Assistantship positions in their second year (and beyond) of the graduate program through an annual online application (details are shared with student each year).
+GTA positions are not guaranteed for Master's students, as there are a limited number of positions available.
 GTA assignments are made by the Academic Programs Committee in consultation with the course instructor.
-The receipt of a GTA will factor into the stipend amount received from a student's supervisor.
 Full-time graduate students may work no more than 10 hours a week in a GTA position.

 Am I able to work elsewhere on campus?

-Occasionally, with prior approvaly of their assigned supervisor(s), our students are able to find work in other departments on campus.
+Occasionally, with prior approval of their assigned supervisor(s), our students are able to find work in other departments on campus.
 The receipt of a position outside the department will factor into the stipend amount received from a student's supervisor.
-Full-time graduate students may work no more than 10 hours a week in a position unrelated to their studies, including GTAs within and outside of the department.
+Full-time graduate students must balance any paid positions with their studies to ensure continued progression through the graduate program.
 Students are obligated to notify their home departments of any positions accepted outside of the department.

 Am I able to work off-campus?